SamuelYvon/SamuelYvon/README.md

 #### Presentations

-You can find some presentations I did (french and english) on my [youtube](https://www.youtube.com/channel/UCt1puHbNV1PejKHqNd22zVw).
+You can find some presentations I did (french and english) on my [youtube channel](https://www.youtube.com/channel/UCt1puHbNV1PejKHqNd22zVw).

 #### Programming

-I have no problem working with any programming language, but these days I mainly write in C and Scheme.
+These days, I mostly code in C and Scheme.
+I would work with any language, assuming I can get the necessary ramp-up.